GEO Optimization on E-commerce Sites: Do Your Product Pages Appear in AI Searches?

 Measurement: How Do You Track GEO Impact?

-Beyond traditional SEO metrics, look at the following:
+Beyond traditional SEO metrics, look at these:

-- Citation tracking: Are there references to your site in industry forums, blogs, or news sites?
+• Citation tracking: Are there references to your site in industry forums, blogs, or news sites?
 These references feed AI's trust pool.

-- Direct traffic increase: Users coming through AI recommendations usually appear as direct traffic.
+• Increase in direct traffic: Users coming through AI recommendations usually appear as direct traffic.

-GeoSkoru's AI Visibility tool directly measures how your brand is positioned in ChatGPT, Perplexity, and Gemini.
+GeoSkoru's AI Visibility tool directly measures how your brand is positioned on ChatGPT, Perplexity, and Gemini.
 If you operate an e-commerce site, tracking this score monthly will show whether your GEO strategy is working.

 Conclusion

-This article was prepared for the GeoSkoru Blog.
+This article was prepared for GeoSkoru Blog.
 To measure your site's GEO score for free, visit geoskoru.com.